 - Driving record (your DUI will affect this one)

-A: DUIs are expensive because of all of the expenses that crop up.
+Drunk driving convictions cost so much because of all the associated costs.
 First, you’ll have to deal with legal fees that come from court orders, towing, probation, and jail time.
 You’ll also have to account for your insurance rates skyrocketing.
-The hidden expenses from a DUI can add up to thousands of dollars that you’ll need to pay.
+The hidden expenses from a DUI can add up to thousands of dollars.

-A: Getting a DUI is a big deal that you should take seriously.
+Getting a DUI is a big deal that you should take seriously.
 The consequences are severe.
 Besides spending time in jail, you’ll likely end up paying thousands of dollars out of your pocket.
-Insurance companies will also view you as a high-risk driver.
+Insurance companies also view drunk drivers as high-risk.
 This can cause insurers to deny you a policy or your premiums to be super high.